MAIF/react-forms/README.md

 #### `constraints.min(ref: number | Reference<number>, message: string)`
 Set the minimum value allowed and display an error if the provided value (for a number) or the length of the string is bigger.
+Provided value can be a number or a [`reference`](#constraintsrefrefany) to a number
 ```javascript
 {type: 'min', ref: 1, message: 'too small'}
 ```

 #### `constraints.max(ref: number | Reference<number>, message: string)`
-Set the maximun value allowed and display an error if provided value (for a number) or the length of the string is smaller.
+Set the maximun value allowed and display an error if provided value (for a number) or the length of the string is smaller. value can be a number or a [`reference`](#constraintsrefrefany) to a number
 ```javascript
 {type: 'max', ref: 5, message: 'too high'}
 ```